Aggregation of financial markets: Aggregation of markets

-\begin{example}[Adiabatic aggregation of two ideal markets with same marginal price] Let us consider the ideal market~$\mathcal{M}$ with utility function~$U(x,y) = \log x + \log y$.
-For the first market, let us consider an iso-util $x \cdot y = T_1= A_1^2$ with temperature~$T_1$, mean activity~$A_1$ and current supply level~$(x_1,y_1)$.
-For the second market, let us consider an iso-util $x \cdot y = T_2= A_2^2$ with temperature~$T_2$, mean activity~$A_2$ and current supply level~$(x_2,y_2)$.
-We assume that the marginal prices of both markets coincide, which implies by Proposition~\ref{p_gradient_characterization_prices} the condition~$\hat p = \frac{x_1}{y_1} = \frac{x_2}{y_2}$.
-The aggregated market has supply level~$(x_1+x_2 , y_1+ y_2)$.
-Adding up the remaining supply functions and remaining demand functions of the single markets determines the limit order book of the aggregated market.
-Using Example~\ref{ex:rsf_rdf_ideal_market} yields that the remaining supply function of the aggregated market is given by
+\begin{example}[Aggregation of two ideal markets with same marginal price] Let us consider two ideal markets $\mathcal{M}_1$ and $\mathcal{M}_2$ with utility function $U(x,y) = \log x + \log y$ (recall Definition~\ref{def:ideal_market}).
+For the first market, we consider an iso-util $x \cdot y = T_1 = A_1^2$ with temperature $T_1$, mean activity $A_1$, and current supply level $(x_1,y_1)$.
+For the second market, we consider an iso-util $x \cdot y = T_2= A_2^2$ with temperature $T_2$, mean activity $A_2$, and current supply level $(x_2,y_2)$.
+We assume that the marginal prices of both markets coincide, which implies by Proposition~\ref{p_gradient_characterization_prices} that $p_1 = \frac{x_1}{y_1} = p_2 = \frac{x_2}{y_2}$.
+Since the marginal prices are the same, there is no overlap of the corresponding remaining demand and remaining supply functions, and adding them up readily yields the remaining demand function and remaining supply function of the aggregated market which is settled.
+In particular, we have $\mathcal{M}_1 \circledtriangle \mathcal{M}_2 = \mathcal{M}_1 \triangle \mathcal{M}_2$, there are no price arbitrage opportunities (i.e., $P=0$ in~\eqref{e_arbitrage_profit}), no entropy is generated from aggregation ($S_i=S_a=(0,0)$ in Definition~\ref{d_adiabatic_iso_util_entropy}) and the aggregated market has supply level $(x_u,y_u) = (x_i,y_i) = (x_a,y_a) = (x_1+x_2, y_1+y_2)$ (cf.~Proposition~\ref{p_adiabatic_iso_util_ebntropy}).
+Setting $p_e := p_1 = p_2$, Example~\ref{ex:rsf_rdf_ideal_market} yields that the remaining demand function (RDF) of the aggregated market is given by